edmeyer8851/vapor-app/README.md

 # README

-Inspired by Steam, Vapor is a mock digital games store featuring a customized back end created with Ruby on Rails, a robust front end user interface created with React, user profiles/authentication, and an API fed database with over 350 games.
+Inspired by Steam, Vapor is a mock digital games store featuring a customized back end created with Ruby on Rails and PostgreSQL, a robust front end user interface created with React, user profiles/authentication, and an API fed database with over 350 games.

 ## Setup